 Formal financial institutions are not always able to meet the needs of the very poor, particularly those living in remote areas.
 Nonetheless, poor men and women need access to small amounts of savings and credit to help smooth erratic incomes, meet planned expenses, make timely investments and cope with emergencies.

 In 2009 AKF established the Community-Based Savings Programme (CBSG) to promote community-managed financial services in the disadvantaged communities where it works.
+This built on decades of experience with community-managed microfinance approaches, but offered a less cost-intensive approach.
 CBSGs respond directly to the financial service needs of the remote and rural poor by providing a secure, convenient place to save and take small loans on flexible terms.
-The CBSG savings opportunity is particularly well suited to the remote rural poor, as it provides an opportunity to save in frequent, small and varying amounts, and do so without costly and time consuming travel.
+The CBSG savings opportunity is particularly well suited to the remote rural poor.